anlunjiang/gcp_associate/gcp_essentials/gcp_tour.md

 **Zonal Resources** - VM Instances, types and disks

 > Services: Hardware and Software products in GCP are now services that are provided
 * **Compute**: houses a variety of machine types that support any type of workload.
-The different computing options let you decide how
-* **involved** you want to be with operational details and infrastructure amongst other things.
+The different computing options let you decide how you want to be with operational details and infrastructure amongst other things.
 * **Storage**: data storage and database options for structured or unstructured, relational or non relational data.
 * **Networking**: services that balance application traffic and provision security rules amongst other things.
 * **Stackdriver**: a suite of cross-cloud logging, monitoring, trace, and other service reliability tools.